-Cake (50203C): Exhibit one of the following made from the recipe in the project manual (no variations): 1⁄4 Angel Food Cake (page 116) OR 1⁄4 Sponge Cake (page 117) OR 1⁄4 Chiffon Cake (page 118).
+Cake (50203C): Exhibit one of the following made from the recipe in the project manual (no variations): 1⁄4 Angel Food Cake (page 116) OR 1⁄4 Sponge Cake (page 117) OR 1⁄4 Chiffon Cake (page 118) (which are also available at qo.illinois.edu/Cookinq401Recipes).
 No frostings or icings should be used.
-Display top side up on a plain white paper plate placed in a clear self-sealing plastic bag or covered withclear plastic wrap.
-Include a menu for one day that includes the food item exhibited.
-In addition to your food exhibit, pick one of the recipes from Cooking 401 that is nota choice for exhibit.
+Display top side up on a plain white paper plate placed in a clear self-sealing plastic bag or covered with clear plastic wrap.
+In addition to your food exhibit, pick one of the recipes from Cooking 401 that is not a choice for exhibit.
 Make the recipe and take a picture of the results.
 Bring a document with a printed picture of the food you made from the recipe and the answers to the following two questions: 1.)
 If you made this recipe again, what would you do differently?
 2.)
-What did you learn that could help you in other ways besides preparing food?
+What did you learn that can help you in other ways besides preparing food?